UPDATE – 30th November 2020

 The Government are providing broadly the same level of support for the self-employed as is being provided for employees through the Job Support scheme.

-- The second grant will cover a three-month period from 1 February 2021 until 30 April 2021.
+- The fourth grant will cover a three-month period from 1 February 2021 until 30 April 2021.
 The Government will review the level of the second grant and set this in due course.

 The grants are taxable income and also subject to National Insurance contributions.